igorkasyanchuk/rspec_power/README.md

 bundle install
 ```

-If you are usinge "timecop" gem, you need to
+If you are using the "timecop" gem, you need to

 - add to Gemfile as `gem "rspec_power", require: false`
 - add `require "rspec_power"` before `require "timecop"` in `rails_helper.rb`.